ujjwalj003/Zomato-EDA/README.md

 .
 ├── main.ipynb          # Main Jupyter notebook
 ├── README.md           # Project documentation
-└── requirements.txt    # (Optional) Python dependencies
+└── summaryofresults.md    # (optional)Finish the summary of all the insights and conclusions